Thomas Snow (British Army officer)

-Lieutenant-General Sir Thomas D’Oyly Snow, (5 May 1858 – 30 August 1940) was a British Army officer who fought on the Western Front during the First World War.
-He played an important role in the war, leading the 4th Division in the retreat of August 1914, and commanding VII Corps at the unsuccessful diversion of the Attack on the Gommecourt Salient on the first day on the Somme (1 July 1916) and at the Battle of Cambrai in November 1917.
+Lieutenant-General Sir Thomas D’Oyly Snow, (5 May 1858 – 30 August 1940) was a British Army officer who played an important role on the Western Front during the First World War.

+Born in 1858 and commissioned in 1879, Snow served in the Anglo-Zulu War and the Mahdist War and was promoted to Major General in 1910.
+During the First World War, he led the 4th Division during the Great Retreat of 1914, and VII Corps in both its diversionary attack on the Gommecourt Salient on the first day on the Somme in 1916 and at the Battle of Cambrai in 1917.

+Snow was relieved from front-line duty on grounds of age in 1918, retired from the British Army in 1919, and died in 1940.

 Early life and military career

 Snow was born at Newton Valence, Hampshire, on 5 May 1858.
 He was the eldest son of the Reverend George D'Oyly Snow and his wife Maria Jane Barlow, Snow attended Eton College (1871–1874) and went to St John's College, Cambridge in 1878.

 After attending and later graduating from the Royal Military College, Sandhurst, Snow obtained a commission in the 13th Regiment of Foot in 1879, taking part in the Anglo-Zulu War in South Africa the same year.
 In 1884–1885, having transferred to the Mounted Infantry Regiment of the Camel Corps, Snow fought with them in the Nile Expedition of the Mahdist War at the Battle of Abu Klea and the Battle of El Gubat.
 He was severely wounded at the latter battle on 19 January 1885.

 In 1887, he was promoted to captain and attended the Staff College, Camberley from 1892 to 1893.
 Snow was promoted in 1895 to brigade major at Aldershot and further in 1897 to major in the Royal Inniskilling Fusiliers.
 Snow was brigade major for William Gatacre in the Nile campaign of 1898, fighting at the Battle of Atbara and the Siege of Khartoum.
 He was twice Mentioned in Despatches for his services in the Sudan.